 Geography of SecunderabadSecunderabad is situated on the Deccan Plateau with an elevation of about 543 metres (1781 ft.)
-The city is located at 17.45oN 78.5oE towards North of Hyderabad.
+This city of Telangana is located at 17.45oN 78.5oE towards North of Hyderabad.
 Rashtrapati Road and MG (Mahatama Gandhi) road connect the twin cities via Tank Bund.
 Rashtrapati road was previously known as King's Way while MG road was popular as James' Street.
 As far as geographical features of Secunderabad and nearby areas is concerned, the entire area is actually a rocky terrain with hills in certain regions.

 Hyderabad and Secunderabad are just 10 kms. apart and separated by Hussain Sagar lake.
 Secunderabad lies to the north of Hyderabad.
 Mahatma Gandhi road, which connects Secunderabad to twin city Hyderabad is one of the busiest streets replete with hotels, restaurants and shopping areas.The Andhra Pradesh State Transport Corporation (APSRTC) bus depot near rail line and the Jubilee bus depot aid people to commute comfortably.